alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

 This is a talk I gave on Saturday as the opening keynote of [PyCon UK 2018][pyconuk].

-I was already planning to do a talk about online harassment, and Daniele (the conference director) encouraged me to expand the idea, and turn it into a talk about positive behaviour.
+I was already planning to do a talk about online harassment, and Daniele *[Ed.
+Procida, the conference director]* encouraged me to expand the idea, and turn it into a talk about positive behaviour.
 This is my abstract:

 > In 2018, trust is at a low.